orbitdb/field-manual/00_Introduction/00_Introduction.md

 If you are reading this book, you are likely interested in decentralization, distributed technology, or peer-to-peer networking.
 If you've been paying attention, the last few years preceding the writing of this text have been truly landmark in terms of privacy, data soverignty, and decentralized technologies.

 - GDPR
+- Massive data breaches
--
+- Facebook, elections, etc.

 As you can see, there's a lot of work to be done - not just for members of our industry but for the general public.
-While this work isn't purely technical - people will require education and agency in decentralizing themselves and their data - this text will assume that you, the reader, are technical enough to implement the concepts put forward in this book.
+While this work isn't purely technical - consumers will require education and agency in decentralizing themselves and their data - this text will assume that you, the reader, are technical enough to implement the concepts put forward in this book.

 Whether you are a front-end developer, a back-end developer, a user experience expert, or even a technology writer or marketer, you will play a key role in advocating and implementing distributed applications in the 21st century.
 This means that you, yes _you_ are on the front-lines of decentralization, and _you_ be part of building our distributed future.